-The course is a double out and back with a loop at each end (the Bluebell Loop at the northern end, and the Do Loop at the southern end).
+The course is a double out and back with a loop at each end (the Bluebell Loop at the northern end, and then the Do Loop at the southern end).

 You start at Hemlock Overlook.
 After taking a three-quarter mile loop around the parking lot and back through the start/finish area to get spread out, you run down to the river and turn right on the BROT, going upstream.
 You cross Popes Head Creek and run to the first aid station at Centreville Road.
 After this aid station, you keep going upstream to the end of the BROT in Bull Run Regional Park.
 You will cross the bridge over Cub Run, go about 50 yards, turn right, and run through a sea of bluebells along the bank of Cub Run.
 After a short boardwalk section, you will reach the end of the BROT.
 The course then goes left for short paved section.
 After a third of a mile, the course returns to single track trail, turning left on a connector trail along the Bull Run.
 This Bluebell Loop ends with a right turn back onto the BROT, and your return across the Cub Run bridge.

 You then retrace your steps (which may well be muddy in this section) back to Centreville Road for a second shot at that aid station.
 Then continue straight downstream to Hemlock Overlook for an aid station located near the start/finish area.
 You will recross Popes Head Creek immediately before you head up the hill to Hemlock.